Come In to See Us!

 When it comes to breeding, timing is everything, and understanding the intricacies of your dog’s reproductive cycle is essential for a successful outcome.
 Ovulation and progesterone timing play pivotal roles in determining the most fertile window during your dog’s heat cycle.
 Let’s delve into the science behind it.

-Progesterone
+Rising Progesterone

-Rising Progesterone: Progesterone levels are initially low but rise gradually as the heat progresses.
+Progesterone levels are initially low but rise gradually as the heat progresses.
 This hormone remains elevated for about 8-9 weeks, regardless of pregnancy.
 A sharp drop in progesterone marks the end of pregnancy, initiates labor, and can lead to symptoms of false pregnancy in dogs.

-Ovulation Timing with Progesterone: To pinpoint the fertile window accurately, veterinarians examine the rise in progesterone levels.
+To pinpoint the fertile window accurately, veterinarians examine the rise in progesterone levels.
 The initial increase aligns with the LH surge and occurs within a day or two.
 Progesterone reaches around 5.0 on the day of ovulation and ideally falls within the 8.0 to 12.0 range when eggs are fully mature.

-Flexible Testing: Unlike LH, which has a short-lived surge, progesterone continues to rise gradually.
+Unlike LH, which has a short-lived surge, progesterone continues to rise gradually.
 This allows for testing every two to three days in most cases.
 Progesterone timing proves valuable for various breeding scenarios, from fresh chilled and frozen breeding to infertility evaluations and natural breeding with limited stud access.

 To determine the ideal breeding time, we typically start progesterone monitoring on Day 5 of your dog’s heat cycle.
 Subsequent blood tests are performed every other day until the LH surge is detected, revealing the optimal moment for breeding.